lsu-ddem/intro-to-esports/content/5-Digital Literacy/3_Lesson_3/_index.en.md

 	-   Phishing, Pharming, and spoofing:

-		-   "Phishing" refers to criminal activity that attempts to fraudulently obtain sensitive information
+		-   "Phishing" refers to criminal activity that attempts to fraudulently obtain sensitive information.

 		-   Sometimes someone will first send you a benign email (think of this as the bait) to lure you into a conversation and then follow that up with a phishing email.
 At other times, the fraudster will just send one phishing email that will direct you to a website requesting you to enter your personal information such as User ID and Password.